 In-house Fellowship writing retreats

-With expert support on hand, our remote in-house Fellowship Writing Retreats provide a structured and guided environment in which to construct an application plan for Fellowship.
+With expert support on hand, our online in-house Fellowship Writing Retreats provide a structured and guided environment in which to construct an application plan for Fellowship.
 The writing retreats are delivered aligned to a specific category and are open to a maximum of 10 participants per cohort.

 Through writing retreats, participants will identify strong examples of professional practice from which to draw and develop a Fellowship application to meet the requirements for professional recognition at the appropriate category.